finos/common-domain-model/CONTRIBUTING.rst

 - **CDM Portal**: compile and test.
 - **CDM Java Examples**: compile and test.

-Once all the above technical tasks have been completed and the CDM and all downstream builds are successful, then the change can be merged into the main CDM code base.
+The change can be merged into the main CDM code base only upon:

+- Approval by CDM Reviewers and/or CDM Architecture and Review Committee,
+- Successfull completiong of all the above technical tasks, and
+- Successfull buils of the CDM with all downstream dependencies

 Releasing model changes
 -----------------------

 Once the contributed model change has been merged, a new release can be built, tested and deployed.
-Upoin The Rosetta support team will work with the CDM Owners and the Contributor on a deployment timeline
+Upo The Rosetta support team will work with the CDM Owners and the Contributor on a deployment timeline

 The following release checklist should be verified before deploying a new model: